 BlueHost will offer a few more package details but the only one worth keeping on is “Site Backup Pro”.
 This will allow you to restore if you make any mistakes while using your blog.
 This is a great addition

 Installing WordPress on BlueHost is as simple as one click.
 After logging in you’ll see an option to add WordPress to your hosting.
-This will give you a blank WordPress site to start from.
+This will give you a fresh WordPress blog to start from.

 Finding a WordPress Theme

 You can change the look & feel of your WordPress blog using themes.
 Whenever I build a website I start with a theme from ThemeForest.

 Not all free themes are bad but many free themes on WordPress.org are limiting and often low quality.
 So picking a well supported premium theme is a must when building your blog.